ucsd-ml-arts/ml-art-final-tymo/README.md

 - What you include here will very much depend on the format of your final project
   - image files (`.jpg`, `.png` or whatever else is appropriate)
   - 3d models
-  - move files (uploaded to youtube or vimeo due to github file size limits)
+  - movie files (uploaded to youtube or vimeo due to github file size limits)
+  - audio files
   - ... some other form

 ## Technical Notes